shaiperson/shaiperson.github.io/_posts/2022-02-15-plug-play-worker-pattern-1.md

 <img src="/assets/plug-play-worker-pattern-part-1/Untitled%202.png" style="display: block; margin-left: auto; margin-right: auto; width: 120%;"/>

 Note too that this pattern constrains the initialization order of components.
 Runner Discovery has to start first so that the runners can then register with it.
-In turn, the controller can only start ones all runners are done registering.
+In turn, the controller can only start once all runners are done registering.
 In summary:

 1. Runner Discovery initializes.
 2. Runners initialize, POST list of supported algorithms and port to Runner Discovery.